How Rosemary Shampoo Became a Cult Favorite for Hair Growth

 Share

-It’s been over a year since Mielle’s Rosemary Mint Scalp & Hair Strengthening Oil first went viral on TikTok.
+It’s been nearly three years since Mielle’s Rosemary Mint Scalp & Hair Strengthening Oil first went viral on TikTok.
 But the trend shows no sign of slowing down as products from rosemary shampoo to rosemary oil continue to fly off shelves.

 According to recent findings from wellness marketplace Fresha, which analyzed Google search trends, queries for rosemary shampoo and rosemary oil have jumped 135 percent since Alix Earle’s TikTok video went viral in December 2022.
 In the year since, the hashtag #rosemaryoil has totaled more than 1.5 billion views and #rosemaryoilforhairgrowth surpassed 220 million views.